 Elizabeth Gilbert: On Fear and Creativity

 Elizabeth Gilbert talks about creativity, fear, and more in the latest episode of Women Amplified.
-While this conversation was recorded at the end of 2019, what she says about fear, in particular, is a welcome balm in this moment.
+While this conversation was recorded at the end of 2019, what she says about fear, in particular, is a welcome balm at any moment.
 Here are highlights: “I think we live in a society that really fetishizes the idea of […]

 Resilience Expert Valorie Burton: On the Power of Self-Talk